WRECK-d/wreckd-website/content/racing/index.md

 ### Rivers

 If in doubt, stay out.
 A swollen, discoloured or fast river is not a race obstacle.

+- too fast?
+- too messy?
+- too murky?
+- to loud?
+...if yes to any, then stay out.

 Rivers rise fast and drop fast.
 Heavy rain in the ranges can flood a stream within an hour.
 Waiting it out in your biv bag is often the safest option.
 Know your crossings.
 Check whether your route has a bridge, a flood track, or an alternative before you leave.